-Sheffield: Four hurt in double-decker bridge strike
+Four passengers hurt as bus hits bridge in Sheffield

 - Published

-Four people were left injured after a double-decker bus hit a low bridge, leaving the vehicle seriously damaged.
+Four passengers were injured when a double-decker bus hit a pedestrian footbridge and crushed its roof.

+Pictures from the scene show severe damage to the vehicle after its attempt to pass under the bridge linking Sheffield's Crystal Peaks Shopping Centre to its car park.

-The crash happened on Wednesday afternoon as the bus was travelling to the Crystal Peaks Shopping Centre in Sheffield, operator First said.
+Four people suffered minor injuries while the driver was unhurt but left in shock, operator First said.

-A large section of the top deck was crushed when it hit a pedestrian footbridge which runs over the car park at the shopping mall.

-First said it had launched a "full investigation" into the collision.
+The company said it had launched a full investigation into Wednesday's crash.

-Operations director Rob Hughes said four passengers suffered "minor injuries" in the crash.

-"The driver didn't sustain any injuries but is in shock," he added.

-"Support was provided for the people involved in the incident to assist them with onward travel arrangements."
+Operations director Rob Hughes said: "Support was provided for the people involved in the incident to assist them with onward travel arrangements."

 Follow BBC Yorkshire on Facebook, Twitter and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.